mikelevins/the_fabric_kawa/doc/tapis.md

 - playing the game, and therefore rendering a scene

-From the point of view of client programs, all of these activities are performed through operations on the brocade filesystem.
+From the point of view of client programs, all of these activities are performed through operations on the tapis filesystem.
 For example, to log in to the game a user enters credentials and clicks a button;
-the client program writes the credentials to brocade's /state/auth/request file and then waits for /state/auth/response to be written.
+the client program writes the credentials to tapis's /state/auth/request file and then waits for /state/auth/response to be written.
 If /state/auth/response appears then the client copies its contents to the session file; if not, then the client resets after a timeout.

-Brocade always has a current state, represented by the directory /state/current/. /state/current cotains a link to one of the other state directories.
+Tapis always has a current state, represented by the directory /state/current/. /state/current cotains a link to one of the other state directories.
 When the server initially starts up, the current state is represented by /state/current/auth.
 Once authentication and